-Commentary: Author is continuing his work in very traditional way wherein he starts second śloka by naming his, his father’s name as well his family gotra.
-This is, once again a very traditional way, wherein he is revealing his identity (being part of the certain linage) as well as praising his ancestors.
-Stating ones gotra is of immense importance and is required in all Hindu ceremonies.
+Commentary: Author is continuing his work in a very traditional way wherein he starts the second śloka by naming his, his father’s name as well his family gotra.
+This is, once again a very traditional way, wherein he is revealing his identity (being part of the certain lineage) as well as praising his ancestors.
+Stating one’s gotra is of immense importance and is required in all Hindu ceremonies.
 According to the Vedic scripts, all living beings are the descendants of ten sages called brahmarishi: Marichi, Vasishta, Angirasa, Atri, Pulastrya, Pulaha, Kratu, Bhrigu, Narada and Daksha.
-Bharadwaj gotra originally comes from Kratu brahmarishi and those belonging to Bharadwaj gotra recognize sage Bharadwaj as their ancestor and with that inherit some of the well known thirst for knowledge by which this sage is well known and recognized in old scripts.
+Bharadwaj gotra originally comes from Kratu brahmarishi and those belonging to Bharadwaj gotra recognize sage Bharadwaj as their ancestor and with that inherit some of the well-known thirsts for knowledge by which this sage is well known and recognized in old scripts.

 The author is using the word rasajña which means nectar of knowledge but the word rasa can also refer to the seven oceans through which Sarasvati creates the seven loka and tala, hence a reference to creation.

-Lastly author indicates who is to enjoy the knowledge exposed in his work namely those learned in hora shastra.
-This book is meant for those who are already learned in the subject by mastering Paraśaras and others Jyotiṣa classics as mentioned in previous śloka.
+Lastly, the author indicates who is to enjoy the knowledge exposed in his work namely those learned in hora shastra.
+This book is meant for those who are already learned in the subject by mastering Paraśaras and other Jyotiṣa classics as mentioned in the previous śloka.
 The word vibudha is used to describe the type of intelligence and knowledge which is the trait for those who are deserved to receive vijñana.

 प्रणम्य वन्दारुजनाभिवन्द्यपदारविन्दं रघुनायकस्य।